aleisabl/generation-take-home-intern/README.md

 ### Autora

-Alexandra Fernández, estudiante de la generación 008 de Laboratoria.
+Alexandra Fernández, studen of the 8th generation of Laboratoria.
-Solución creada en el transcurso de una semana.
+Created in 6 days.